 tracking guide on the market.

 for purchase.
-It may be ordered from the publisher, from any bookstore or from Amazon.
-For a limited
+Sets may be ordered from the publisher

 The Companion Guide to Trackards for North

-The Companion Guide provides over 200 pages of
+The Companion Guide provides 245 pages of additional

-track size, gait appearance, preferred habitats and other
+gait appearance, preferred habitats and other sign typical

-sign typical of each species.
-Ways to distinguish similar
+of each species.
+Ways to distinguish similar tracks and sign

-tracks and sign of different animals are included.
-This is all
+of different animals are included.
+This is all original work

-original work representing 26 years of tracking experience
+representing 26 years of tracking experience by the author.

 How to Stay Warm Outdoors in the Winter